Everything we do as a company stems from our core values.

 In 2007 Pressure Technologies was established and listed on the London Stock Exchange’s growth market, AIM.
 Since then the Group has grown by acquisition, expanding into specialist precision machining with the acquisitions of Al-Met, Roota Engineering, Quadscot Precision Engineers and Martract to form the Precision Machined Components Division.

 The Group diversified into the alternative energy market in 2008 through a cooperative agreement with Greenlane Biogas, to supply biogas upgrading equipment in the UK.
 In 2014 it went on to acquire the worldwide business of Greenlane Biogas, creating an instant worldwide presence for the Group in the growing biogas upgrading market.
-Recognising the opportunity for this business in North America, Greenlane was spun out via a sale and listed on Canada’s Venture Exchange, TSX-V, with Pressure Technologies retaining a 21% holding.
+Recognising the opportunity for this business in North America, Greenlane was spun out via a sale in 2019.